Reflecting Upon Irreducible Mind

 if we adopt a neutral definition of mind that, as such, doesn't includes

 consciousness as one of its properties.
-But in such case, the "hard problem
+But in such case, the "hard

-substance can have subjectives properties)
+an objective substance can have subjectives properties)

-Anyway, we can't be dogmatic nor dismissive of studying such possibilities,
+Anyway, we can't be dogmatic nor dismissive of studying such

-as proposed by Siqueira.
+possibilities, as proposed by Siqueira.

 I am not using this term, bizarre, in a derogatory way.

 I just mean something very far from commonsense.
-Something capable of
+Something capable

-surprising us and perhaps shocking us.
+of surprising us and perhaps shocking us.

-I incorrectly assumed that Julio used the term "bizarre" in a derogatory
+I incorrectly assumed that Julio used the term "bizarre" in

-misrepresentation of Juli0's concept are unwarranted.
+of my unintentional misrepresentation of Juli0's concept are unwarranted.

-This is because being bizarre or not is not a standard for
+This is because being bizarre or not is not a standard

+Erwin Schroedinger.
 And so this consciousness plenum would be filtered/limited/constrained

 by bodies and by brains and by don't know which else entities and objects